Words + Pictures: For the Win: NWSL

-For the Win: NWSL is a docuseries tracking the 2024 National Women’s Soccer League (NWSL) playoffs and Championship.
+For the Win: NWSL is a docuseries tracking the 2024 National Women's Soccer League (NWSL) playoffs and Championship.
 The four-part series was produced by Words + Pictures and began streaming on Amazon Prime Video in March 2025.

-Game 7

-Game 7 is a five-part anthology series chronicling iconic game 7s in sports history.
-Words + Pictures produced the series for Amazon's Prime Video.
-It premiered October 22, 2024.

 The Fight Life

 The Fight Life is an upcoming docuseries that chronicles a year in the lives of five Top Rank Boxing stars: Tyson Fury, Naoya Inoue, Seniesa Estrada, Teofimo Lopez, and Josh Taylor.
 The Fight Life premiered October 7 on ESPN+ and aired on ESPN2 following its streaming run.
 ESPN produces the series with Words + Pictures and Top Rank.

-Full Court Press

-Full Court Press is a documentary series developed for ESPN+, produced by Words + Pictures and Peyton Manning's Omaha Productions and directed by Kristen Lappas.
-The series features the collegiate careers of basketball players Caitlin Clark, Kamilla Cardoso, and Kiki Rice.
-The first season premiered in May 2024.
-The second season, spotlighting Hannah Hidalgo, Flau’jae Johnson, and Kiki Iriafen, aired on ESPN in May 2025.

-NASCAR: Full Speed

-A joint production between Words + Pictures and NASCAR Studios, NASCAR: Full Speed is a documentary series that offers a behind-the-scenes look at the 2023 NASCAR Cup Series.
-The television series came out on Netflix in January 2024.
-A second season is set to premiere in 2025.

-Super League: The War for Football

-Super League: The War for Football is a 2023 four-part documentary television miniseries produced by Words + Pictures in conjunction with All Rise Films for Apple TV+.
-Directed by Jeffrey Zimbalist, the series documents the power struggle that emerged when plans for a breakaway league in 2021 disrupted the world of European football.
-The series won two Sports Emmy Awards in May 2024: Outstanding Documentary Series and Outstanding Graphic Design - Specialty.

 Murder in Boston: Roots, Rampage, and Reckoning

 Murder in Boston: Roots, Rampage, and Reckoning is a three-episode 2023 docuseries that examines the murder of Carol Stuart, the ensuing police investigation, and the resulting sociopolitical tensions.
 The series was directed by Jason Hehir and produced by Little Room Films.